Challenging child support decisions

 Your right to object to Inland Revenue about child support decisions

-If you’re unhappy with a decision by Inland Revenue (IRD) about child support, you can lodge an objection with them.
+If you’re unhappy with a decision by Inland Revenue (IRD) about child support, you can lodge an objection with them to say you disagree.
 They must then reconsider their decision.
-If they disallow your objection, you can appeal to the Family Court.
+If they don’t allow your objection, you can appeal to the Family Court.

 What decisions can I object to?

 If you’ve been assessed for child support you can object to Inland Revenue about that assessment.

 You can also object to certain other child support decisions by IRD.
 These include decisions:

 - to make, or refuse to make, a formula assessment of child support

 - about the proportion of ongoing daily care you provide for a child (but your objection can only be based on the information that IRD had when it made the decision)

 - about whether a particular child is a “dependent child” of yours

 - to refuse to accept an estimate of your income as your taxable income for child support purposes